hci-lab/PyQuran/documentation/docs/index.md

 ## PyQuran needs and Upcoming Features.
 - Words Frequency Table filtered according to words meaning.
 - Morphology analysis of words to their roots.
-- Arabic tools for representing Arabic test for AI algorithms and neural networks, for more serious Arabic text processing and understanding.
+- Arabic tools for representing Arabic text for AI algorithms and neural networks, for more serious Arabic text processing and understanding.
 Those tools should take meaning, diacritics, roots and other morphology aspects in account.